f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 When slow data can be decoded this is the 20 character string that is sent in the text frames

 <h5>19.1.4: Geopositional data</h5>

+When a `$$CRC` frame that carries geographical position can be successfully decoded from the slow data the geopositional information is displayed:

    - at the left of the colon `:` is the QTH 6 character locator a.k.a.
 Maidenhead locator
    - at the right of the colon `:` is the bearing in degrees and distance in kilometers from the location entered in the main window `Preferences\My Position` dialog.
 The bearing and distance are separated by a slash `/`.